-Max. no. o points ava Assessment aspect 10 Amount of the day rate (maximum of € 700 all-in, excl.
+Max. no. of points available Assessment aspects 10 Amount of the day rate (maximum of €700 all-in, excl.
 VAT)

-5.4 Assessment method for qualitative preferences
+5.3 Assessment method for qualitative preferences

-5.4.1 Assessment of preferences in relation to qualitative preferences
+5.3.1 Assessment of preferences in relation to qualitative preferences

 In the list of preferences, the assessment aspects to which the preference relates and the weighting of the preference are indicated.

 During assessment, the assessment team will work in accordance with the following scale.